How Do I Dispose of...

 Television & Computer Monitors

-Click here to complete the request online or call Village Hall at 914-738-2015 and request to be added to the list for TV and monitor pickup.
-This list typically becomes filled in about two weeks, at which time someone will contact you (24 hours in advance of pickup) and remind you to place the TV/monitor out at the curb.
-The screen must be protected by heavy-duty tape, and placed in an X over the screen.
+Click here to complete the request online or call Village Hall at 914-738-2015 and request to be added to the TV and monitor pickup list.
+This list typically becomes filled in about two weeks, when someone will contact you (24 hours before pickup) and remind you to place the TV/monitor out at the curb.
+The screen must be protected by heavy-duty tape and placed in an X over the screen.

-If you are doing renovations to your home or business, and the job does not require a dumpster, a special pickup must be arranged with your contractor or a private carting company.
+If you are renovating your home or business, and the job does not require a dumpster, a special pickup must be arranged with your contractor or a private carting company.
 Construction debris will not be picked up during normal garbage and bulk trash collection.
 The use of a dumpster requires a permit.